supakeen/supakeen.com-weblog-source/content/using-pythons-subprocess-module-safely.rst

 output and then writing it to a file in Python.

-For most command line utilities you would normally use with these operators you can either trivially implement them in Python or find a library on PyPI_ to give you the output directly instead of trying to parse `ip`, `ifconfig`, or others in a shell instead of in Python.
+For most command line utilities you would normally use with these operators you can either trivially implement them in Python.
+You can also try to find a library on PyPI_ to give you the output directly instead of trying to parse `ip`, `ifconfig`, or others in a shell.

 What if I really really need a shell?
 -------------------------------------